 But what do you do if you, by some misfortune, have either lost the certificate or it has been destroyed on accident such as by washing it with the laundry after leaving it in your pants pocket?

 Do you actually have to start over and redo the first aid and CPR training from scratch?
-If you lost your first aid and CPR certificate, how can you retrieve it?
+If you lost your first aid training certificate, how can you retrieve it?

 The Solution – a Simple way to Reclaim your First Aid Certificate

-1. You need to make contact with the organization that issued your certificate, either by calling them directly or via e-mail, pay a small fee (or not, depends on the issuer), and then they send you a copy of your certificate with the same expiry date as an original one.
+You need to make contact with the training center that issued your certificate, either by calling them directly or via e-mail, pay a small fee (or not, depends on the issuer), and then they send you a copy of your certificate with the same expiry date as an original one.

-2. Log into your Red Cross account and download your certificate(s).
-Once logged in, click on My Profile > My Certifications and select the certificate you wish to download.
+Log into your Red Cross account and download your certificate(s).
+Once logged in, click on My Profile > My Certifications and select the certificate you wish to download or print card.

-We always recommend to carry your certificate with you, not only for job applications, of course, but for a very real scenario when first aid needs to be administered.
+We always recommend to carry your certificate or CPR card with you, not only for job applications, of course, but for a very real scenario when first aid needs to be administered.
 If you have any more questions, let us know and we’ll be glad to address them.

 Request a Copy of your First Aid & CPR Certificate